michaelmarty/MassSpecCodingClub/README.md

 As the community develops, we will continue to post more content, and we welcome contributions from anyone.

+# Discord Server

+Want to chat with community members and join meetings, join us on the [Mass Spec Coding Club Discord Server](https://discord.gg/24GupxGn3d).
+It's easy to set up, and you can run it from a browser if you'd like.
+We will pick a time soon and start hosting meetings/office hours there.

 # Learning Modules

 ## Module 0: Setting Up Python and Plotting A Spectrum